Looking for cookie exchange ideas? You’ll love these easy recipes for dark chocolate bark and Mexican wedding cakes!

 One of the best parts of the Christmas season (or worst, depending on how you look at it) is the abundance of goodies.
 Over the years, I’ve really pared back my baking to keep us from over-indulging.
 I find that if it isn’t in the house, we don’t eat it.
 However, to satisfy the sweet tooth in all of us, I do make a few family favourites.
 Last year, it was chocolate almond biscotti and chocolate caramel pretzels.
 You may also remember it was my first year partaking in a baking exchange, and I was so excited to get some of my friend Sandi’s decadent shortbread and chewy molasses cookies.

 This year, trying to be a little more health conscious, I asked my nutritionist friend Karen to share one of her holiday recipes.
-Karen recently launched her website Nourish With Karen, where you’ll find inspiration for healthier living through better nutrition.
-Although her website is just off the ground, she does have a few recipes posted, including quinoa chocolate cake (yum!) and sugar cookies made with almond flour.
+Karen recently launched her business, Nourish With Karen, where you’ll find inspiration for healthier living through better nutrition.

 On Monday, Karen stopped by for tea and brought the most delicious dark chocolate bark I have tasted.
 To add, it’s full of antioxidants, contains magnesium contributing to serotonin levels, and has less sugar than milk chocolate (as she informed me).
 A decadent treat providing nutrition- bring it on!